todiane/poster-palace/README.md

 The objective of this project is to build a Full-Stack eCommerce site with payment system and product structure based on business logic used to control a centrally-owned dataset.

-As well as employing advanced User Experience Design to build this Full-Stack web application, search engine optimisation (SEO) and social media marketing techniques have been used in the delivery of content and images to improve audience and brand reach.
+As well as employing advanced User Experience Design to build this Full-Stack web application, search engine optimisation (SEO) and social media marketing techniques have been used in the delivery of content and images (e.g. the name of the image on the about page is “buy-posters-online”) to improve audience and brand reach.
 Objectives include:

 <details>